NightWiing/vue3-google-autocomplete/README.md

 }
 ```

-We have one prop option `isFullPayload` which is `false` by default but if you pass `isFullPayload: true` prop to `GoogleAutocomplete` component then you will get whole google places api payload.
+There is one prop option `isFullPayload` which is `false` by default but if you pass `isFullPayload: true` prop to `GoogleAutocomplete` component then you will get whole google places api payload.

 Eg.